Height:

 ribbon cutting

-of closely spaced steel columns with floor trusses
+tube" of closely spaced steel columns with floor

-extending across to a central core.
-The columns,
+trusses extending across to a central core.
+The

-apart, making the towers appear from afar to have
+making the towers appear from afar to have no

 Also unique to the engineering design were its

-to the reinforced steel core.
-For the elevators,
+system fixed to the reinforced steel core.
+For

-lobbies" on the 44th and 78th floors, halving
+change at "sky lobbies" on the 44th and 78th

 Building in Seattle, is impressively simple.
 The